• Home

 How to Create a Thanksgiving Centerpiece using items from your home and yard

-Today I am going to share simple ways to impress your guest this Thanksgiving with setting a beautiful, elegant table.
+Today I am going to share simple ways to impress your guests this Thanksgiving with setting a beautiful, elegant table.
 Rustic seems to be the big trend this Thanksgiving and I am going to share how to mix a little bit of rustic with a lot of elegance.

 How to Create an Elegant Thanksgiving Centerpiece

-• candlesticks – glass, silver, brass
+• candlesticks – glass, silver, brass, wood

 • vases